-PNGFA as the leading government agency plays a very close collaborative role with the OCCD, NGOs and the private sector in trying to progress REDD+ initiatives, and utilizes their technical expertise and experience from the field to influence policy development process at the national level.
+PNGFA, as the leading government agency, plays a very close collaborative role with the OCCD, NGOs and the private sector in trying to progress REDD+ initiatives, and utilizes its technical expertise and experience from the field to influence policy development process at the national level.

-Within PNGFA, the National Forest Service (NFS) has the legislative responsibility to monitor and assess logging operations, but has neither the staff nor capacity to presently do this.
-The NFS hosted the Forest Inventory Mapping System, and in mid-1990s had undertaken national forest mapping surveys.
+Within PNGFA, the National Forest Service (NFS) has the legislative responsibility to monitor and assess logging operations, but currently has neither the staff to do so.
+The NFS hosted the Forest Inventory Mapping System, and in the mid-1990s had undertaken national forest mapping surveys.
 It has yet to undertake a national forest inventory and to-date no such inventory has been done in PNG.
 In addition, the PNG Forest Research Institute (PNGFRI) is the research arm of PNGFA and will be the main implementing agency for PNG's national multi-purpose forest inventory in collaboration with JICA.

-Other government bodies that will play a crucial role in assisting the government and the country to progress REDD+ are listed but not limited to the following organizations below;
+Other government bodies that will play a crucial role in assisting the government and the country to develop and implement REDD+ include, but are not limited to, the following:

-- The Department of Lands & Physical Planning (DLPP)-Is responsible for managing the alienated and customary land in PNG, including support for land use plans at the national, provincial and district levels. - The National Mapping Bureau- Is responsible for providing Papua New Guinea, specifically also GoPNG, with mapping products and services. - The UPNG Remote Sensing Unit- Is currently operating PNG's most advanced GIS system and supporting GoPNG in many of the tasks related to establishing MRV system for PNG as well as running short courses on GIS and remote sensing techniques. - The Papua New Guinea University of Technology (UNITECH)-Is mandated to build capacity in lands, surveying and forestry, involving research and training on GIS, remote sensing and biomass

-- Private Sector Organizations- The Private Sector in PNG also play a crucial and significant role in REDD+ readiness from Policy development to implementation, capacity building and community consultation - NGOs and CBOs-These are amongst the most trusted and efficient implementing partners for government in PNG, with the absence of a solid sub-national capacity to bridge with the national level agencies.
-The government at this stage recognize the role of NGOs and CBOs in their involvement in policy development, education and awareness
+- The Department of Lands & Physical Planning (DLPP) is responsible for managing the alienated and customary land in PNG, including support for land use plans at the national, provincial and district levels. - The National Mapping Bureau is responsible for providing Papua New Guinea, specifically also GoPNG, with mapping products and services. - The UPNG Remote Sensing Unit is currently operating PNG's most advanced GIS system and supporting GoPNG in many of the tasks related to establishing MRV system for PNG as well as running short courses on GIS and remote sensing techniques. - The Papua New Guinea University of Technology (UNITECH) is mandated to build capacity in lands, surveying and forestry, involving research and training on GIS, remote sensing and biomass - Private Sector Organizations- The Private Sector in PNG also play a crucial and significant role in REDD+ readiness from Policy development to implementation, capacity building and community consultation - NGOs and CBOs- These are amongst the most trusted and efficient implementing partners for government in PNG, with the absence of a solid sub-national capacity to bridge with the national level agencies.
+The government at this stage recognize the role of NGOs and CBOs in their involvement in policy development, education and awareness.

-C. Linking National and Sub-National Government Systems
+1a.3: Linking National and Sub-National Government Systems